-7.4 Watchdog Timer Reset, Resetting the Part in 2-Wire Mode
+7.4 Watchdog Timer Reset, Resetting the Part When in 2-Wire Mode

-When the part has entered in the 2-Wire mode, the Hard Reset mode functionality is not available because the RESET pin becomes the logic input for OSR0.
-If the user wants to execute a full reset of the part without doing a POR, the 2-Wire mode incorporates an internal watchdog timer that automatically performs a full reset of the part, if the timer has elapsed.
+When the part has entered 2-Wire mode, the Hard Reset mode functionality is not available because the RESET pin becomes the logic input for OSR0.
+If the user wants to execute a full Reset of the part without doing a POR, the 2-Wire mode incorporates an internal Watchdog Timer that automatically performs a full Reset of the part, provided that the timer has elapsed.

-The watchdog timer starts synchronously with each rising edge of SCK/MCLK.
-If the SCK logic-high state is maintained for a time that is larger than t{WATCH} , the watchdog time circuit forces the full reset of the chip, which then returns to its default configuration with all ADCs being reset.
-If the SCK logic-high state is maintained for a time shorter than t{WATCH} and then SCK/MCLK toggles to logic low, the internal timer is cleared, waiting for another rising edge to restart.
+The Watchdog Timer starts synchronously with each rising edge of SCK/MCLK.
+If the SCK logic high state is maintained for a time that is larger than t{WATCH} , the Watchdog Timer circuit forces the full Reset of the chip, which then returns to its default configuration with the ADC being reset.
+If the SCK logic high state is maintained for a time shorter than t{WATCH} and then SCK/MCLK toggles to logic low, the internal timer is cleared, waiting for another rising edge to restart.

-The watchdog timer functionality induces a restriction in the usable range of frequencies on SCK/MCLK.
-In order to avoid intermittent resets in all cases, the minimum SCK/MCLK frequency in 2-Wire Interface mode is equal to the inverse of the minimum t{WATCH} time $(1/(2 \times 3.6 \ \mu s) = 138.9 \ \text{kHz}$, if the duty cycle of the SCK/MCLK is 50%).
+The Watchdog Timer functionality induces a restriction in the usable range of frequencies on SCK/MCLK.
+In order to avoid intermittent Resets in all cases, the minimum SCK/MCLK frequency in 2-Wire Interface mode is equal to the inverse of the minimum t{WATCH} time (1/(2 x 3.6 μ s) = 138.9 kHz, if the duty cycle of the SCK/MCLK is 50%).

-The watchdog timer starts only on the rising edge of SCK/MCLK, not on the falling edge.
-Maintaining SCK/MCLK at a logic low state for large periods of time does not create any watchdog timer resets.
-A Watchdog Timer Reset is created only when the SCK/MCLK state is maintained logic high during a long enough period of time.
+The Watchdog Timer starts only on the rising edge of SCK/MCLK, not on the falling edge.
+Maintaining SCK/MCLK at a logic low state for large periods of time does not create any Watchdog Timer Resets.
+A Watchdog Timer Reset is created only when the SCK/MCLK state is maintained logic high during a long enough period of time

-This watchdog timer period permits to exit the 2-Wire Interface, if desired, by toggling the OSC2/MODE pin to logic low before creating the Watchdog Timer Reset and by maintaining it logic low until the reset happens.
+This Watchdog Timer period permits exiting the 2-Wire Interface mode, if desired, by toggling the OSC2/MODE pin to logic low before creating the Watchdog Timer Reset and maintaining it logic low until the Reset occurs.